ABOUT ME

 For many years, I was a member of Bill's Bones - a 6-trombone plus rhythm section band run by Bill Guy - a great band, but we didn't get many gigs.
 That must be true of many great bands.

 When Ian died,I led the Sussex Jazz Orchestra (SJO).
 The very first gig in that role was at Ian's wake after his funeral.
 Ian was part of Kenny Wheeler's Big Band and a lot of members of Kenny's band (all of them the cream of the cream in the British jazz scene)attended the wake - a rather frightening experience for me.
 I left the SJO in November 2007 after nearly two years at the helm as the organisational part of it was consuming so much of my time.
 I intended to start up my small bands again - 5-piece, and 7-piece, but didn't get round to it.
-At one time, we used to do quite a few gigs.
+In the 1990s, my quintet used to do quite a few gigs.

 I was also the pianist with a women's choir in Eastbourne - The Sovereign Singers for a few years.